Pneumonia: Bacterial

 The use of granulocyte colony stimulating factor (G-CSF) along with antibiotics does not appear to reduce mortality and routine use for treating pneumonia is not supported by evidence.

 Viral

 Neuraminidase inhibitors may be used to treat viral pneumonia caused by influenza viruses (influenza A and influenza B).
 No specific antiviral medications are recommended for other types of community acquired viral pneumonias including SARS coronavirus, adenovirus, hantavirus, and parainfluenza virus.
-Influenza A may be treated with rimantadine or amantadine, while influenza A or B may be treated with oseltamivir, zanamivir or peramivir.
+Influenza A or B may be treated with baloxavir, oseltamivir, zanamivir or peramivir.
 These are of most benefit if they are started within 48 hours of the onset of symptoms.
 Many strains of H5N1 influenza A, also known as avian influenza or "bird flu", have shown resistance to rimantadine and amantadine.
 The use of antibiotics in viral pneumonia is recommended by some experts, as it is impossible to rule out a complicating bacterial infection.
 The British Thoracic Society recommends that antibiotics be withheld in those with mild disease.
-The use of corticosteroids is controversial.
+The use of corticosteroids is controversial and is being examined in ongoing trials.